lanekatris/monorepo/software/js/packages/lanekatriscom/blog/2022-10/2022-10-09-pulumi-event-bridge-lambda-sns.md

 My thought is I'll just start everything from a pulumi TS folder to keep things simple since you should focus things on deploying and hosting them... not code organization which means NOTHING if it doesn't do anything.

+As I try to make things "simple" like pure functions you run into issues of how does your application logic get config?
+Pulumi is for infrastructure.
+I guess I could set an environment variable...

 # Paradigm Now

 Going to revolve everything around pulumi

+Or I could use serverless.yml for nice local development support... and use pulumi for all other infrastructure? - https://nishabe.medium.com/nestjs-serverless-lambda-aws-in-shortest-steps-e914300faed5

 # Commands
 ```